whismerhill/firefox-autoconfigs/README.md

 # Whis Firefox autoconfig

 Quick job to disable some of the things I don't like in firefox.
-Thanks to Clikz for the initial project this is based on.
+Thanks to Cliqz for the initial project this is based on.

 * sending messages to mozilla servers
 * inability to run unsigned extensions ...